spandey1296/ONLINE-CLASSROOM/README.md

 How to Join This Classroom?

 Join a class with a class code: user will go to website  and click Sign In.
 Sign in with google Account.
-For example, you@yourschool.edu or you@gmail.com. ...
-At the top, click Add Join class.
+For example, abc@gmail.com or sadhg@sadklh@gmail.com At the top, click Add Join class.
 Enter the class code your teacher gave you and click Join.
 A class code consists of 6 or 7 letters or numbers.